julianchurchill/text-adventure/README.md

 - [BUG] User still has map after giving it to the shopkeeper!
   - [FIX] Map is now destroyed once given to the shopkeeper.

+- [TECHNICAL FEATURE] Items can have talk/say action chains.
+If an item has talk responses then include a 'Talk' action in Location::actions().
+Talk action allows choice of n phrases.
+Choosing a phrase triggers a response as specified in model content.
+Choosing a phrase can optionally trigger an alternative set of phrases to become available as follow up actions.
+Choosing a phrase can optionally trigger actions (use the same actions as 'item use action:' directive) e.g. make an exit visible.
+  - DONE Location has a TalkToAction for each item that is canTalkTo() == true
+  - TalkToAction
+    - DONE A TalkToAction has an item.
+It's label is 'Talk to ' + item.midSentenceCasedName()
+    - DONE A TalkToAction has a follow up action of SayAction, constructed with Item.getTalkPhraseSource(), for each initial phrase id returned by talkable.initialPhraseIds()
+  - SayAction
+    - DONE A SayAction has the label 'Say "' + talkable.shortPhraseById( id ) + '"'
+    - DONE A SayAction when enacted has user text of talkable.phraseById( id ) + talkable.responseToPhraseById( id )
+    - DONE A SayAction when enacted has user text of just talkable.phraseById( id ) when no responses are available
+    - DONE A SayAction when enacted has a follow up SayAction for each id returned by talkable.followOnPhrasesForPhraseById( id )
+    - DONE A SayAction when enacted calls talkable.executeActionsForPhraseById( id )
+  - DONE UserActionFactory can create TalkToActions
+  - DONE UserActionFactory can create SayActions
+  - DONE RecordableActionFactory can create TalkToActions
+  - DONE RecordableActionFactory can create SayActions
+  - DONE Deserialise talk related specs from model content into TalkPhraseSink
+  - Item
+    - DONE Item.canTalkTo()
+    - DONE addInitialTalkPhrase()
+    - DONE phraseById()
+    - DONE responseToPhraseById()
+    - DONE followOnPhrasesForPhraseById()
+    - DONE executeActionsForPhraseById()
+    - DONE shortPhraseById()
+  - DONE Deserialise short talk phrases into TalkPhraseSink
+  - DONE Deserialise follow up phrases specified by id only e.g. "item talk follow up phrase to:lookingwell:lookingforwork:".
+Use TalkPhraseSink.addFollowUpPhrase( parentId, childId ).
+  - DONE Deserialise TalkToAction and SayAction for ActionHistory
+  - DONE Serialise TalkToAction and SayAction for ActionHistory and ActionParameters
 * [TECHNICAL FEATURE] Save file new format
   * DONE Turn off JSON save format file writing - this allows us to make the Presenter be a Model observer and have a cyclic dependency (only cyclic in real objects, the interface keep it all seperate).
 This cycle causes JSON-IO to crash on saving.
   * DONE Remove Recordable[Item|Model] and Recordable[Item|Model]Decorator, ItemDecorator, ModelDecorator, NullModelDecorator, changes in Activity and all related tests